DiffDock: Diffusion Steps, Twists, and Turns for Molecular Docking: Docking as Generative Modeling

 \textbf{Confidence model.} With a trained diffusion model, it is possible to sample an arbitrary number of ligand poses from the posterior distribution according to the model.
 However, researchers are often interested in seeing only one or a small number of predicted poses and an associated confidence measure\footnote{For example, the pLDDT confidence score of AlphaFold2 \citep{jumper2021highly} has had a very significant impact in many applications \citep{necci2021critical,bennett2022improving}.} for downstream analysis.
 Thus, we train a confidence model over the poses sampled by the diffusion model and rank them based on its confidence that they are within the error tolerance.
 The top-ranked ligand pose and the associated confidence are then taken as \textsc{DiffDock}'s top-1 prediction and confidence score.

-\textbf{Problem with regression-based methods.} The difficulty with the development of deep learning models for molecular docking lies in the data inherent (aleatoric) uncertainty on the pose (multiple poses could be correct) and the complexity of the task compared with the limited model capacity and data available (epistemic uncertainty).
+\textbf{Problem with regression-based methods.} The difficulty with the development of deep learning models for molecular docking lies in the aleatoric (which is the data inherent uncertainty, e.g., the ligand might bind with multiple poses to the protein) and epistemic uncertainty (which arises from the complexity of the task compared with the limited model capacity and data available) on the pose.
 Therefore, given the available co-variate information (only protein structure and ligand identity), any method will exhibit uncertainty about the correct binding pose among many viable alternatives.
 Any regression-style method that is forced to select a single configuration that minimizes the expected square error would learn to predict the (weighted) mean of such alternatives.
 In contrast, a generative model with the same co-variate information would instead aim to capture the distribution over the alternatives, populating all/most of the significant modes even if similarly unable to distinguish the correct target.
 This behavior, illustrated in Figure~\ref{fig:averaging}, causes the regression-based models to produce significantly more physically implausible poses than our method.
 In particular, we observe frequent steric clashes (e.g., 26\% of EquiBind's predictions) and self-intersections in EquiBind's and TANKBind's predictions (Figures \ref{fig:self_intersections} and \ref{fig:random_examples}).
 We found no intersections in \textsc{DiffDock}'s predictions.
 Visualizations and quantitative evidence of these phenomena are in Appendix~\ref{appx:steric_clashes}.